-*Contact this church or visit their website to confirm dates, times, and location.
+*Note: Contact this church or visit their website to confirm their festival's dates, times, and location.

 Greek music will set the mood of being in an Athenian café or on a Grecian isle as you outside.
 Along with Greek foods the foods of Cyprus will be offered.
 After enjoying these cuisines, you can satisfy your sweet tooth by tasting baklava, loukoumades and other Greek pastries.

 Taverna "Aη Νικόλας" (Taverna St. Nicholas) will take place for the first time this year in celebration of our 60th anniversary.
 The Taverna will be located in the Sarantokos Church Hall.
 Warm atmosphere and buffet style dining will offer delicious home cooked Greek specialties.
 Friday is a seafood delight with sautéed shrimp over makaronada or choice of linguini with clam sauce and mussels.
 On Saturday and Sunday the menu will offer: Grecian lemon roasted chicken, Lamb tou Fourno served with lemon potatoes or pilaf.
 All plates will be served with authentic Greek horiatiki salata, stuffed tomatoes, peppers, moussaka, pastiticio, and spanakopita.
 Buffet prices range between $18-$22.
 A $10 cover charge includes glass of wine or drink.
 The George Ramob Rebetiko band will play for your dining and dancing pleasure.